-Key lessons from citizen science case studies In this section of the report, we explore key lessons which have emerged from our analysis of the interviews with those actively involved in running current or recent citizen science projects, linking with examples in the inspirational case studies database.
+Key lessons from citizen science case studies

+In this section of the report, we explore key lessons which have emerged from our analysis of the interviews with those actively involved in running current or recent citizen science projects, linking with examples in the inspirational case studies database.
 We looked for the threads which appeared between projects and across topic areas.
-This section is structured according to four main aspects of running a citizen science initiative: The four main aspects:
+This section is structured according to four main aspects of running a citizen science initiative:

 - Setting up and reaching out to participants

-- 2 Gathering data from and with citizens
+- Gathering data from and with citizens

-- 3 Keeping people engaged
+- Keeping people engaged

-- 4 Implementing meaningful change
+- Implementing meaningful change

 All quotes in this section are from interviewees in the interviews conducted with representatives from citizen science initiatives as highlighted above, however, anonymised conform to ethical agreements.